 - Learn what editors do and the process for contracting with them.

 - Locate useful writing, editing, and publishing resources.

-The Cambridge Academic Editors Network (CAEN), founded in 1993 in Cambridge, MA, is an informal network of freelance editors.* Our website profiles about 50 of them, and another 100 subscribe to our listserv.
+The Cambridge Academic Editors Network (CAEN), founded in 1993 in Cambridge, MA, is an informal network of freelance editors.* Our website profiles about 25 of them, and many more subscribe to our listserv.

 CAEN members work with clients locally and worldwide.
 We provide editorial services for students, faculty, researchers, and other individuals as well as for publishing companies, research institutes, and nonprofit agencies.
 Many of our clients are nonnative speakers of English.
 CAEN members have experience in many types of editing and publishing services and in a wide range of subject areas.
 All editors profiled on this website have at least five years of academic editing experience—and most have considerably more.

 This website is designed to help you find an editor with the expertise you need.

 We provide three ways for you to locate the right person:

 - browse through our alphabetical listing of CAEN editors,